Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 app.UseMiddleware<TargetingHttpContextMiddleware>();
 ```

-### Additional Changes
+### Net8 support

-#### BlazorServerApp

-An example for Blazor has been added named `BlazorServerApp`.
-This app demonstrates how to handle FeatureMangement setup, use, and targeting context accessors in Blazor.

-#### Schema

-A schema file has been introduced to explicitly declare [the Feature Flag schema](https://github.com/microsoft/FeatureManagement-Dotnet/blob/release/v4/schemas/FeatureManagement.Dotnet.v1.0.0.schema.json).

-#### Net8 build target

-Net8 was added as a build target.
+Added support for Net8 applications by adding Net8 as a build target.

 ### Breaking Changes